 W-2500 Wood Windows with AuraLast® wood provide protection against wood rot and offer high-tech energy efficiency in all climate zones

-When temperatures start to drop, drafty windows and doors can quickly turn into rising utility bills.
-New energy efficient windows and doors are crucial to maintaining your home's comfort all year long, especially during the coldest months.
-In fact, replacing single-pane glass windows with ENERGY STAR® qualified products can save you $125 to $450 on energy costs annually.
-To maximize a home's energy efficiency, consider the following tips:
+When temperatures spike, drafty windows and doors can quickly turn into rising utility bills.
+New energy efficient windows and doors are crucial to maintaining your home's comfort all year long, especially during the coldest and hottest months.
+In fact, replacing single-pane glass windows with ENERGY STAR® qualified products can save you $146 to $501 on energy costs annually.

 Start at the Front

 A home's front door can play a vital role as one of the first lines of defense against the elements.
 If a door doesn't close properly or lets in a draft, you'll pay the price in your utility bills.
 Check the weatherstrip for any gaps around the door.
 If issues can't be easily fixed, it may be time to replace the door.

 At JELD-WEN, we make the right, energy efficient windows for your home.
 A window is more than just a pane of glass.
 It's a complex unit that can be built in a number of combinations.
 Energy efficient windows feature an insulating glass unit of two or three panes as well as Low-E coatings, gas fill and a variety of engineering advancements that stop the transfer of heat and cold.
 Together these high tech options make a glazing package.

 Check the Compass: The direction windows and doors face can make a big difference in the sun's intensity level within the home.
 South- and west-facing windows and doors require the highest level of UV protection.

 Calculate the Savings: Beyond the initial purchase price of a product, consider the long-term value that energy efficient products offer in terms of annual measurable savings.
 In addition to the savings listed above, many local utilities offer rebates for purchasing ENERGY STAR qualified windows and doors.